Jacques Legardeur de Saint-Pierre: Military life

 In 1724 he began military service as a second ensign with the colonial regular troops.
-Because of his skills as an interpreter, his early active duty involved building loyalty and support among the Ojibwa, Cree, and Sioux to assist the French in future campaigns against other Indian tribes.
-From 1734 to 1737, he was commandant at Fort Beauharnois (on Lake Pepin, along the present day Wisconsin-Minnesota border) and caught in the middle of tribal rivalries.
+Because of his skills as an interpreter, his early active duty involved building loyalty and support among the Ojibwa, Cree, and Sioux to assist the French in future campaigns against other First Nations tribes.
+From 1734 to 1737, he was commandant at Fort Beauharnois (on Lake Pepin, along the present day Wisconsin–Minnesota border) and caught in the middle of tribal rivalries.
 Fearing for himself and his garrison, he abandoned and burned the fort in May 1737.

-From 1737 to 1740 he campaigned against the Chickasaws and drew praise for his skills in dealing with the Indians.
+From 1737 to 1740 he campaigned against the Chickasaws and drew praise for his skills in dealing with the First Nations.
 In 1741 he made lieutenant and was commandant of the Miami post near what is now known as Fort Wayne, Indiana for a short while.
 From 1745-1747 he was stationed at Montreal and carried out many military assignments, including a raid on the British colonial settlement of Saratoga, New York.
-In 1747 he and Louis de la Corne fought the British and their Indian allies in the Lachine area.
+In 1747 he and Louis de la Corne fought the British and their First Nations allies in the Lachine area.

 From 1748-1750 he served at Fort Michilimackinac during which time he was promoted to captain.
-The whole period was spent negotiating a fragile peace between the warring Indian nations.
+The whole period was spent negotiating a fragile peace between the warring First Nations.
 In 1750 Governor La Jonquière appointed him Western commander to lead in the search for the western sea, a project that had been headed by Pierre Gaultier de Varennes et de La Vérendrye who had died in 1749 while planning a new expedition.
-He was soon involved in a dispute with two of the La Vérendrye sons, Louis-Joseph Gaultier de La Vérendrye and Pierre Gaultier de La Vérendrye, who had been actively involved in this project with their father.
+He was soon involved in a dispute with two of de La Vérendrye sons, Louis-Joseph Gaultier de La Vérendrye and Pierre Gaultier de La Vérendrye, who had been actively involved in this project with their father.
 To his credit, Saint-Pierre recognized their past role and apologized.
 During his tenure, he was quite active.
 He travelled several times to the area of the Red and Winnipeg rivers and Fort St. Charles on Lake of the Woods.
 He no doubt headquartered at Fort La Reine.
 At least one important post was established under his command; that being Fort La Jonquière on the Saskatchewan River (probably in the Nipawin, Saskatchewan area).
 The western sea explorations were not expanded much beyond that point.
 The story goes that when Fort La Reine was invaded by a group of Assiniboines he saved the fort by standing at the door of the powder magazine with a blazing brand and threatening to blow everyone up if they did not leave.